-- •To lessen pain and swelling, you should ice after surgery.
-Place a large amount of ice in a zip lock bag or towel and place over the surgical site.
-We recommend 20 minutes, 5 10 times per day.
-Do not place ice or cooling devices directly on the skin for prolonged periods of time as it may damage the skin. - •Narcotic pain medication will be prescribed for use after you leave the hospital.
+- To lessen pain and swelling, you may ice after surgery.
+Cover your splint with a thin towel or pillowcase.
+Put the ice in a zip lock bag or towel and place over the surgical site.
+We recommend 20 minutes, 4-5 times per day.
+Do not place ice or cooling devices directly on the skin for prolonged periods of time as it may damage the skin. - Narcotic pain medication will be prescribed for use after you leave the hospital.
 Try to wean down as tolerated.
 These medications can cause constipation and you may want to use an over the counter stool softener.
 Tylenol products may be used instead of the prescribed pain medication.
 The prescribed narcotic medications should not be taken at the same time as plain Tylenol.
 You may supplement your pain medication by using ibuprofen or Aleve for any breakthrough pain.
 It can help to stagger your pain medication with ibuprofen or Aleve as needed.
 If a refill of medication is needed, please call the office during regular business hours, Monday-Friday 8:00 a.m. to 5:00 p.m.
-In general, refills will not be made after hours or on weekends, so please plan ahead. - •Swelling to some degree is common after surgery but often causes pain.
+In general, refills will not be made after hours or on weekends, so please plan ahead. - Swelling to some degree is common after surgery.
 To reduce swelling, elevation is very helpful.
-Elevate the foot above the heart level for the first 2-5 days after surgery.
-Elevation for at least 30 minutes every 2 hours is a good initial recommendation.
-Longer periods of elevation, when possible, will further improve your swelling.
+Elevate the hand above the heart level.
+Elevation for 30 minutes every 2 hours is a good initial recommendation.
 Excessive pain and swelling should be reported to your surgeon.
+Flexion/extension of the fingers (opening and closing your hands) will also help to relieve swelling and prevent stiffness.